USCbiostats/annoq-site/docs/_docs/services/api.md

 ## SNP Search criteria
 These end-points will return zero or more records with the requested attributes as well as the version number of the attributes
-1. End-point <strong>/fastapi/snp/chr?</strong> search via chromosome number (or 'X' for the X-chromosome), the chromosome start and stop position.
+1. End-point <strong>/snp/chr</strong> search via chromosome number (or 'X' for the X-chromosome), the chromosome start and stop position.
-2. End-point <strong>/fastapi/snp/rsidList?</strong> search via list of RSIDs.
+2. End-point <strong>/snp/rsidList</strong> search via list of RSIDs.
 The RSIDs can be parsed from VCF files.
+3. End-point <strong>/snp/gene</strong> search for SNPs associated with a gene product.

+## SNP Download Search criteria
+These POST request end-points will return zero or more records with the requested attributes in CSV or NDJSON (Newline Delimited JSON) format.
+These have been designed for outputting up to a million records.
+To avoid incomplete results, it it necessary to first use the count end point to ensure that less than a million records will be returned.
+1. End-point <strong>/snp/chr/download</strong> search via chromosome number (or 'X' for the X-chromosome), the chromosome start and stop position.
+2. End-point <strong>/snp/rsidList/download</strong> search via list of RSIDs.
+The RSIDs can be parsed from VCF files.
-3. End-point <strong>/fastapi/snp/gene?</strong> search for SNPs associated with a gene product.
+3. End-point <strong>/snp/gene/download</strong> search for SNPs associated with a gene product.

 ## SNP Count criteria
-1. End-point <strong>/fastapi/snp/chr?</strong>Count of SNPs matching search criteria of chromosome number (or 'X' for the X-chromosome), the chromosome start and stop position.
+1. End-point <strong>/count/snp/chr?</strong>Count of SNPs matching search criteria of chromosome number (or 'X' for the X-chromosome), the chromosome start and stop position.
-2. End-point <strong>/fastapi/snp/rsidList?</strong> Count of SNPs matching search criteria of RSIDs.
+2. End-point <strong>/count/snp/rsidList?</strong> Count of SNPs matching search criteria of RSIDs.
-3. End-point <strong>/fastapi/snp/gene?</strong> Count of SNPs associated with gene product.
+3. End-point <strong>/count/snp/gene?</strong> Count of SNPs associated with gene product.

 ## Software packages for programmatic access